 And then I see the board.
 It says, Wake up, Clara!
 Nobody can save you!

-And in the low, right corner, with very small letters, it says But you.
+And on the bottom right corner, with very small letters, it says But you.